Polyurethane grouting involves the injection of expanding polyurethane to fill and seal cracks and voids and relevel slabs.

 Process

-Polyurethane grout comes in two forms, single component and plural component.
+Polyurethane grout comes in two forms, single component, and plural component.
 Many polyurethane grout techniques are available with variations in density, reaction time, reaction with water, expansion characteristic, and flexibility of the reacted grout.
-It is important to select the correct grout for each application.
+It is essential to select the correct grout for each application.

-These grouts have a very low viscosity and can be injected into sandy loose soils and react with the presence of groundwater.
+These grouts have a very low viscosity and can be injected into loose sandy soils and react with groundwater.
 Additional catalysts can be added to speed up reaction times for these grouts.
 These grouts are typically used to seal leaking cracks in subterranean concrete pipes, walls, tunnels, and culverts.
-They are also commonly used to stabilize sandy loose soils by injecting into the wet soils to varying depths either to stabilize them or for curtain grouting to stop underground water migration.
+They are also commonly used to stabilize loose sandy soils by injecting into the wet soils to varying depths either to stabilize them or for curtain grouting to stop underground water migration.

 These grouts are used to fill large voids and to relevel concrete slabs.
 These grouts are installed using proportioning equipment that heats the chemicals and pumps them through a series of hoses that attach to an impingement gun that mixes the chemicals at a 1:1 ratio.
-As the chemicals mix, a chemical reaction begins that creates a polyurethane foam that expands at varying rates based on the formula.
-These grouts range in density from 2 pcf to 12 pcf and expand exerting approximately 10 psi of pressure, which is enough to move a concrete slab.
+As the chemicals mix, a chemical reaction begins, creating a polyurethane foam that expands at varying rates based on the formula.
+These grouts range in density from 2 pcf to 12 pcf and expand, exerting approximately ten psi of pressure, enough to move a concrete slab.

 Advantages